Siegel-Lab/BioSmoother/Manual.md

 .. index:: export

 ## Exporting pictures and data
 It is possible to save the current/last index session to a file with the export subcommand.
-This corresponds to the function Export of Smoother (see the section :ref:`here <export_tab>`).
+This corresponds to the function Export of Smoother (see the section :ref:`here <export_sub_tab>`).
 The interactome data with the settings of the current session can be saves as a TSV text file with the interactions or as a publication-quality image in SVG or PNG format.

 The full documentation of the `export` subcommand can be found :ref:`here <export_command>`.